 New Fund launched for community organisations to enhance energy efficiency (Crowdfunder)

 Energy Efficiency Sharematch has been launched to support co-operative Societies, community Benefit Societies and charitable community benefit societies to undertake activities to reduce their energy usage or identify alternative sources of energy that lead to a reduction in the organisation's carbon footprint.
 The fund can be used fo installations such as: new on-site energy/heating generation measures and energy efficiency measures in a building (eg insulation, LED lighting, double glazing, draft-proofing, improved doors).
 Organisations can apply for a share of £250,000 to fund the measures.
 Most grants are expected to be awarded in the range of £10,000-15,000, with the minimum grant being £5,000.
-The deadline to apply is March 2025. -
+The fund will run until March 2026, but there is ambition to award all funds before this date. -

 Funding for school climate and biodiversity projects (The Royal Society)

 The Royal Society's Tomorrow's Climate Scientists Programme, as an extension of their Partnership Grants Programme, is offering grants of up to £3,000 for UK primary and secondary schools with projects tackling climate change and biodiversity.
 To qualify for the funding, schools must partner with a STEM professional from academia or industry.
 The grants are primarily intended to cover the cost of necessary equipment for these projects.
-The grant applications open on the 3 February 2025.
-The application process for the Partnership Grants scheme involves two stages, with the first stage applications due by the 30 April 2025. -
+The application process for the Partnership Grants scheme involves two stages, with the first stage applications due by the 11 July 2025. -

 Funding available to protect water and land environments (The John Ellerman Foundation)